DECO1800-TREX/Hisplore/hisplore/README.md

 jQuery Timelinr
 =============

+HISPLORE is an interactive map designed to provide an entertaining platform for students to explore important Australian born figures.
+This program allows users to choose the states they wish to view, then select the year of birth they'd like to explore.
+Users can also save their searches to an account, ultimetaly this program is meant to provide a simple, visual learning experience, showing how various articles like newspapers, music etc are linked to important figures in Australian history.

 **Dando vida al tiempo / Giving life to time**

 This simple plugin helps you to give more life to the boring timelines.
 Supports horizontal and vertical layouts, and you can specify parameters for most attributes: speed, transparency, etc...